 For each subfamily sequences the corresponding PDB ID using ConSurf Server was determined.
 ConSurf-DB is a repository of ConSurf Server which used for evolutionary conservation analysis of the proteins of known structures in the PDB.
 Sequence homologues of each of the PDB entries were collected and aligned using standard methods.
 The algorithm behind the server takes into account the phylogenetic relations between the aligned proteins and the stochastic nature of the evolutionary process explicitly.
 The server assigned the conservation level for each position in the multiple sequence alignment (Ofir Goldenberg, 2002).
 Identified specific pattern for each of the FASTA format sequence from PDB files using ScanProsite and some of the key residues that comprise the functionally important regions of the protein (Ofir Goldenberg, 2002).
 We determined the residues present in each of PDB files denoting subfamilies using Swiss PDB Viewer.
 Mapped out all the residues in color with the help of Rasmol by finding the specific pattern.

 This study is an attempt to determine the functional diversity in enolase superfamily protein.
 The approach we used is a all pairwise alignment of the sequences followed by a clustering of statistically significant pairs into groups or subfamilies by making sure that there is a common motif holding all the members together.
 Multiple sequence alignment and pattern recognition methods were included in this.
-The study analyzed the possible subfamilies in Enolase protein superfamily which shares in organisms such as archaea, bacteria with respect to E.coli and finally predicted five superfamilies which may play a role in functional diversity in Enolase superfamily protein.
+The study analyzed the possible subfamilies in Enolase protein superfamily which shares in organisms such as archaea, bacteria with respect to

 Generally a protein’s function is encoded within putatively functional signatures or motifs that represent residues involved in both functional conservation and functional divergence within a set of homologous proteins at various levels of hierarchy that is, super-families, families and sub-families.
 Protein function divergence is according to local structural variation around the active sites (Changwon K, 2006).
 Even when proteins have similar overall structure, the function could be different from each other.
 Accurate prediction of residue depth would provide valuable information for fold recognition, prediction of functional sites, and protein design.
 Proteins might have considerable structural similarities even when no evolutionary relationship of their sequences can be detected.
 This property is often referred to as the proteins sharing ie; a ‘‘fold”.
 Of course, there are also sequences of common origin in each fold, called a ‘‘superfamily”, and in them there are groups of sequences with clear similarities designated as ‘‘family”.
 These sequence-level superfamilies can be categorized with many Bioinformatics approaches (LevelErik L, 2002)